 Outlook on life?
 I envision a world in which environmental and climate justice are ingrained within the ecological, economical, and social fabrics of our society, where urban cities grow a diversity of foods from vacant lots, where ecological literacy and how one must treat the planet, are ingrained values within individuals at birth, and where our society no longer is addicted to fossil fuels that continue to slowly destroy the planet.
 I share this to give insights to why I do what I do; I hope that through living and creating and being, that I can begin to create the world that I envision; my version of utopia.

 Also, I cannot talk about myself without speaking more to the title of the blog.
 You can take it in the literal sense.
 I'm 22; I am growing.
 Or at least I'd hope so.
 I've come to a point where I've cherished the growth, not matter how painful or awkward it's been.
 And trust me, it has been at moments.
 It can also be taken as me, a 22 year old girl from Chicago, learning the process of creating and growing food, reconnecting back to my agricultural roots as a black person in America.
 (Although historically black people were enslaved to farm, against their own will.)
-I had the opportunity to learn a bit this summer, interning on an urban farm, amongst other things, with Sweet Water Foundation.
+I had the opportunity to learn a bit last summer, working with Sweet Water Foundation.
 Search the history of posts to find more on that experience.